evargasv/ekf-slam/README.md

 # EKF-SLAM

-Simultaneous Localization and Mapping (SLAM) algorithm using an Extended Kalman Filter (EKF) using a dataset gathered with a real Turtlebot.
+Simultaneous Localization and Mapping (SLAM) algorithm using an Extended Kalman Filter (EKF) applied in a dataset gathered with a real Turtlebot.

 Simultaneous Localization and mapping is used whenever a new place is visited.
 When a robot executes a SLAM algorithm, it builds a map while trying to localise itself into it.
 A map can contain multiple types of information.